enlight-me/decentralized-land-admin/README.md

-# DeLA : Decentralized Crowd Sourcing Land Administration
+# DeLA : Decentralized Land Administration
 The land registry and real estate transactions is one area where security and transparency are important and where there is a high level of value, but where the required transaction speed and the number of transactions is significantly lower.
 People who have looked at this area, like The [Economist](https://www.economist.com/leaders/2015/10/31/the-trust-machine), understand that the value for society may be enormous — not least in countries that lack stable institutions such as legal systems, land registries, etc.

 The aim of this project is to implement the [ISO 19152:2012 standard (Geographic information — Land Administration Domain Model (LADM))](https://www.iso.org/standard/51206.html) on the Ethereum Blockchain.